Eichmann's Jews: The Jewish Administration of Holocaust Vienna, 1938-1945

 This price is valid for United States.
 Change location to view local pricing and availability.

-- This book enables us to understand in a new way the terrible reality of the victim’s plight: faced with the stark choice of death or cooperation, many Jews chose to cooperate with the authorities in the hope that their actions might turn out to be the lesser evil.
+Drawing on recently discovered archives and extensive interviews, Doron Rabinovici explores in detail the actions of individual Jews and Jewish organizations and shows how all of their strategies to protect themselves and others were ultimately doomed to failure.
+His rich and insightful account enables us to understand in a new way the terrible reality of the victims' plight: faced with the stark choice of death or cooperation, many chose to cooperate with the authorities in the hope that their actions might turn out to be the lesser evil.